runquest/eureka/002 - 📍 my/_projects/_hipaa/controls/001 - Asset Management/AST - 15 Media removal policies implemented.md

 ### Tasks

-- [ ] Link document in document where instructions are written #illuminati
+- [x] Link Asset Management Policy into a procedure of how to dispose of devices #illuminati